English Country Dancing -

 As a consequence of various vendettas commenced against me

-in 2016, some of the folk dance material on this website may now be restructured into an
+of the folk dance material on this website is now being restructured into an book or

-book or e-book.
-One possible title would be "Twenty years of folk dancing - fun,
+e-book.
+The working title is "Twenty five years of folk dancing - fun, frolics and

 You can agree or disagree with